dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 Add a *ConfigurePizzaDialog.razor* file under the *Shared* directory.
 Since this component is not a separate page, it does not need the `@page` directive.

-> Note: In Visual Studio, you can right-click the *Shared* directory in Solution Explorer, then choose *Add* -> *New Item*, then use the *Razor Component* item template.
+> Note: In Visual Studio, you can right-click the *Shared* directory in Solution Explorer, then choose *Add* -> *New Item* to use the *Razor Component* item template to add a new Razor component.

 The `ConfigurePizzaDialog` should have a `Pizza` parameter that specifies the pizza being configured.
 Component parameters are defined by adding a writable property to the component decorated with the `[Parameter]` attribute.
 Add a `@code` block to the `ConfigurePizzaDialog` with the following `Pizza` parameter: